How do great teams make history?

 Borrow insights from this teamwork theory, and you might finally understand how your team can push past average and unlock a higher level of productivity together.

 Group Development Theory

 Dr. Bruce Tuckman, a psychology professor, first proposed his group development stages model in a 1965 study, reviewing over 50 existing works on team theory.
 From that body of work, he synthesized team development into four basic stages, even giving them handy rhyming names: Forming, Storming, Norming, and Performing.

-Although these four stages take teams on the journey to high performance, team development is not a linear process.
+Although forming, storming, norming, and performing takes teams on the journey to high performance, team development is not a linear process.
 As new elements are added or subtracted, the dynamic is altered.

 Depending on the personalities and experiences of its members, a team may be able to absorb new elements with less (or more) friction.
 Teams can move forward and backward in the group development cycle, and even remain stranded in a less developed stage (yikes!).
 Oh, and all of this affects productivity.

 Tuckman’s model is a framework for identifying behaviors on your team, but, as noted by MIT, it shouldn’t be used to “box” the team into a profile or “diagnosis.”

 First days at new jobs, first assignments with new bosses—the forming stage of teamwork is all about first meetings and first impressions.
 Everyone is on their LinkedIn-esque best behavior.

 At this initial stage, the team is essentially a collection of individuals beginning to think about the project and the role they’ll fill.
 Each person is operating from their personal vantage point, focused on the “what’s in it for me” reasons for joining the team.